ear2earGrin/legaldocs/Service Contract PeakShift - interviewer.md

 2. Either party may terminate the Agreement by a three-month notice to the other party.
 Either party may terminate the Agreement with immediate effect if the other party commits a material breach of any provision hereof.

-4. This contract shall become effective on the Effective Date and shall, unless otherwise terminated in accordance with the provisions hereof, continue in effect for an indefinite term of years.
+3. This contract shall become effective on the Effective Date and shall, unless otherwise terminated in accordance with the provisions hereof, continue in effect for an indefinite term of years.

-3. In the case that the **SERVICE PROVIDER** terminates the contract the parties agree that **SERVICE PROVIDER** must hand over and dispose of any and all personal information gathered from Interviewees.
+4. In the case that the **SERVICE PROVIDER** terminates the contract the parties agree that **SERVICE PROVIDER** must hand over and dispose of any and all personal information gathered from Interviewees.

+5. Both parties agree that the due time to complete an interview after one has been approved is 2 (two) months after the initial appproval by the CLIENT.
+After this period the number of interviews approved are set to 0 (zero) until further approval by the CLIENT.

+6. Both parties agree that the number of interviews approved by the CLIENT are initially set to 1 (one) interview.
+Unless requested by the PROVIDER and approved by the CLIENT (in this order), any extra interviews completed by the PROVIDER are not to be repaid by the CLIENT.

 ## **VII.
 NOTICE**